The Unmissables: Four Exhibitions to see in February

 26 January – 24 February 2018

 But Starling will also surprise.
-Visitors will roam among plush oversized red blood cells (a child of the ’90s, I cannot help but think of the Magic School Bus books), may touch and even help create felted chains of colourful hearts recalling genetic sequences, celebratory streamers, delicate scarves.
-Then, too, there will be real world footage minimally manipulated: unfurling sheets of ocean spume, voluptuous bodies moving metronomically before a just credible sky.
+Visitors will roam among giant plush red blood cells (a child of the ’90s, I cannot help but think of the Magic School Bus books).
+They will be able to touch, and even help create, felted chains of colourful hearts recalling genetic sequences, celebratory streamers, and delicate scarves.
+In addition to computer generated video, there will be real world footage, minimally manipulated: unfurling sheets of ocean spume, voluptuous bodies moving metronomically before a just credible sky.

 Swarms of blood cells will echo the synchronised flight formations of birds, inviting visitors to muse on the systems within us as well as those about us.
-Central to the exhibition will be the notion of kinship, something that may relate to heredity, to generation and regeneration, but that also transcends the sometimes pettiness of the immediate blood tie, a relatedness that misses smaller and bigger kinds of similarity and coordination.
+Central to the exhibition will be the notion of kinship, something that can relate to heredity, to generation and regeneration, but that also transcends the sometimes pettiness of the immediate blood tie (a relatedness that misses smaller and bigger kinds of similarity and coordination).
 Starling will sing of diverse ways – and a diverse ethics – of being beyond the fiction of alienation. – Francis McWhannell

 2 February – 17 March 2018